Category Archives: Self Care

 When you don’t downgrade your focus into mindless activity like social media or TV you stay completely connected to the energy of the closed group and the process.

-When you don’t become distracted by the outside world, you can remain totally with the insights and challenges that arise as you journey through the workshops and experiences provided on the retreat.
-You can stay completely focused and allow the unfolding to occur fully, and in it’s natural progression and time.
+When you don’t become distracted by the outside world, you can remain totally connected with the insights and challenges that arise as you journey through the workshops and experiences provided on the retreat.
+You can stay completely focused and allow the unfolding to occur fully in its natural progression and time.

 If you shift outside the retreat, either physically or mentally by going online, you interrupt or shut down the process and halt the unfolding.